jfmengels/blog/content/blog/configuring-eslint/index.md

 for that I'm not aware of.

-Similarly, I believe that if a rule is misconfigured, it should be able to gracefully report it to `ESLint` who would then show a nice error message to the user that says that a rule was misconfigured, and preventing further usage until the usage has been solved.
+Similarly, I believe that if a rule is misconfigured, it should be able to gracefully report it to `ESLint` who would then show a nice error message to the user that says that a rule was misconfigured, and prevent further usage until the problem has been solved.

-Overall, learning to configure `ESLint` will be a lot closer to learning JavaScript than learning a new tool, just like when we filter rules or concatenate rule arrays.

 ## Rule specific configuration